Medically reviewed by Drugs.com. Last updated on Sep 28, 2021.

 Peritoneal dialysis: Data not available

--IV: Total time from reconstitution to administration should not exceed 24 hours at room temperature or refrigerated at 2C to 8C (36F to 46F).
+- IV: Total time from reconstitution to administration should not exceed 24 hours at room temperature or refrigerated at 2C to 8C (36F to 46F); discard unused portion.

--Limited data available on compatibility of this drug with other IV substances, additives, or other drugs; they should not be added to tedizolid single-use vials or infused simultaneously.
+- Limited data available on compatibility of this drug with other IV substances, additives, or other drugs; they should not be added to tedizolid single-dose vials or infused simultaneously.

 More about tedizolid